cdl-geneseo/geneseo-dictionary/B/Ballin.md

 # Ballin'

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Ballin'

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Adj.: good at basketball, cool; &quot;That party was ballin'.&quot;